rajiv-harness/developer-hub/docs/cloud-cost-management/2-use-cloud-cost-management/1-optimize-cloud-costs-with-intelligent-cloud-auto-stopping-rules/3-create-auto-stopping-rules/create-autostopping-rules-aws.md

   After the idle time elapses:

   - For Spot Instances, a snapshot is taken and then the instances are terminated.
-See [How Spot Orchestration Works?](/article/7025n9ml7z-create-autostopping-rules-aws#review_how_spot_orchestration_works).
+See **How Spot Orchestration Works?** section.

   - On-Demand Instances are shut down without a snapshot.